 - Where the application is refused, the Commission shall notify the applicant in writing of the refusal and the reasons for the refusal.

-- Where the Commission refuses to license a tertiary level institution, the applicant may appeal the matter.
+- Where the Commission refuses to licence a tertiary-level institution, the applicant may appeal the matter.

 Renewal of Registration

-A registered tertiary level institution may, no less than six months before the expiry of the certificate of registration, apply to the Commission for a licence to operate as a registered tertiary level institution.
+A registered Higher Education Institution may, no less than six months before the expiry of the certificate of registration, apply to the Commission for a licence to operate as a registered tertiary level institution.

 - Governance and Company RegistrationThe institution shows sound corporate and academic governance for the category of education operations.